-• Any payment to individual in ad portraying a professional (e.g., nurse, doctor, firefighter, scientist, engineer, lawyer, etc.): The committee makes expenditures of any amount to an individual for their appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure that states or suggests that the individual is a member of an occupation that requires licensure, certification, or other specialized, documented training to engage in that occupation.
-However, if the individual in the ad is actually a member of the occupation portrayed, the committee may omit this disclosure and shall maintain documentation of the individual's license or certification for the occupation.
+- \$5,000 payment to individual in ad: The committee makes expenditures totaling \$5,000 or more to an individual for his or her appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure. - Any payment to individual in ad portraying a professional (nurse, doctor, firefighter, scientist, engineer, lawyer, etc.): The committee makes expenditures of any amount to an individual for his or her appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure that states or suggests that the individual is a member of an occupation that requires licensure, certification, or other specialized, documented training to engage in that occupation.
+However, if the individual in the ad is actually a member of the occupation portrayed, the committee may omit this disclaimer and shall maintain documentation of the individual's license or certification for the occupation.

+Ex 2.1 - "Paid for by ABC Development Company.
+Jane Miller was paid for her appearance in this advertisement." is being paid by this campaign or its donors."
 Upon request from the FPPC, documentation of an individual's occupation must be provided by electronic means within 24 hours.